Islam in Tajikistan: Recent developments

 Jehovah's Witnesses have been declared illegal in Tajikistan.
 Abundant Life Christian Centre, Ehyo Protestant Church, and Jehovah's witnesses have accused Tajikistan of lying about them not being declared illegal at a Warsaw OSCE conference for human rights.

 Among increasingly religious Tajiks, Islamic-Arabic names have become more popular over Tajik names.

-The Tajik government has used the word "prostitute" to label hijab wearing women and enforced shaving of beards, in addition to considering the outlawing of Arabic-Islamic names for children and making people use Tajik names even though Imam Ali (Emomali) is an Arabic name and is the first name of the Tajik President.
+The Tajik government has used the word "prostitute" to label hijab-wearing women and enforced shaving of beards, in addition to considering the outlawing of Arabic-Islamic names for children and making people use Tajik/Persian names.
 Tajik President Rakhmon (Rahmon) has said that the Persian epic Shahnameh should be used as a source for names, with his proposed law hinting that Muslim names would be forbidden after his anti hijab and anti beard laws.

 The black colored Islamic veil was attacked and criticized in public by Tajik President Emomali Rahmon.

 The Islamic Renaissance Party of Tajikistan has been banned by the Tajik government and was labeled as a terrorist organization.
-However, an Islamic Renaissance Party member subsequently visited Iran by the Iranian government, which was turned into an diplomatic protest by Tajikistan.
+However, an Islamic Renaissance Party member subsequently visited Iran by the Iranian government, which was turned into a diplomatic protest by Tajikistan.

 Tajikistan's restrictions on Islam has resulted in a drastic decrease of big beards and hijabs.
 Tajikistan bans Salafism under the name "Wahhabi", which is applied to forms of Islam not permitted by the government.
 To promote a better secular state, 160 Islamic clothing stores were shuttered and 13,000 men were forcibly shaved by the Tajik police and Arabic names were banned by the parliament of Tajikistan as part of a secularist campaign by President Emomali Rajmon.

-In Uzbekistan and Tajikistan, women wore veils which covered their entire face and body like the Paranja and faranji.
-The traditional veil in Central Asia worn before modern times was the faranji but it was banned by the Soviet Communists but the Tajikistan President Emomali has misleadingly tried to claim that veils were not part of Tajik culture.
+In Uzbekistan and Tajikistan, women were required at times to wear veils which covered their entire face and body like the paranja and faranji, although this was mostly adhered to only in urban areas.
+The traditional veil in Central Asia, the faranji, was banned by the Soviets.